microsoft/CsWinRT/docs/authoring.md

 - For package references, simply right-click on the native project node and click **Manage NuGet packages** to find and install the component package.

 - For project references, you also currently need a reference to the component's generated WinMD.
 The WinMD can be found in the output directory of the authored component's project.
 To add both the project and WinMD references, right-click on the native project node, and click **Add** -> **Reference**.
 Select the C#/WinRT component project under the **Projects** node and the generated WinMD file from the **Browse** node.

+- **Note: The above instructions are not needed if you use .NET 6.0 RC1 as that release includes support for using a single project reference.
+No need for an additional reference to a .winmd.**

 For native consumption of C#/WinRT components, you also need to create a manifest file named `YourNativeApp.exe.manifest`.
 If your app is packaged with MSIX, then you don't need to include the manifest file.
 In the case that you do make a manifest, you need to add activatable class registrations for the public types in your component.
 We provide an [authoring sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/AuthoringDemo/CppConsoleApp) with an example manifest file.
 To create the manifest file: